-- 1. Prepare an email with the subject: [short name of organization] 2021 ATJ Fund Grant Application, attach application file(s) using the format below, then send the email to Vannessa; and - 2.
-Mail original cover page and signed signature page to Vannessa
+- 1. Prepare an email with the subject: [short name of organization] 2025 ATJ Fund Grant Application, attach application file(s) using the format below, then send the email to the ATJFG Administrator; and - 2.
+Mail original cover page and signed signature page to the ATJFG Administrator.